- Liza Alrick

 Pepper grew up in the Vail Valley and, along with his two siblings, attended VMS from Kindergarten through Senior Year ('98).
 He studied Cultural Anthropology and International Eco-tourism at Colorado State University before returning to the Valley where he met his wife, Jody, while they were working locally as whitewater raft guides.
 In addition to many years as a guide around the world, Pepper also ran a freelance photography company before attending PA school at The George Washington University.
 After several years in Minnesota working for the Mayo Clinic health system, Pepper returned to the Valley and currently works as a Physician Assistant with Vail Health and Colorado Mountain Medical.
 Pepper and Jody have two children at VMS, Bodhi '29 and Kayla '26.
 Pepper has been active on the VMS Strategic Planning Committee and Alumni Committees and looks forward to extending his service to the school as a member of the Board.

-Amy Gish has been a part of the VMS community since 1991 as both a member of the lower school faculty and a substitute teacher.
-She holds a B.A. in Communications and a Masters in Elementary Education from University of Oregon, and has worked in commercial real estate.
-Amy volunteers her time with Rocky Mountain CASA as a court-appointed special advocate for children and is a tutor for The Literacy Project.
-She also serves on the Education Committee with the Vail Valley Foundation and on the Colorado College Parents Council.
+Amy Gish has been a part of the VMS community since 1991 as both a member of the Lower School faculty and a substitute teacher.
+She holds a B.A. in Communications and a Masters in Elementary Education from University of Oregon.
+Amy has volunteered her time with Rocky Mountain CASA, The Literacy Project, and the Hope Center of Eagle River Valley.
 Amy has four daughters, two of whom are currently at VMS, and two are VMS alumnae.

 Mandy Jaffe is a graduate of Brown University and holds a B.A. in Biology that she put to use as a researcher for the Women and Infants’ Hospital in Providence, RI, and for the Pfizer Clinical Trial Development in Connecticut and New York City.
 Mandy met her husband, Tom, on a chairlift while vacationing in Vail and the two of them moved here in 2009 from New York City.
 Since then, Mandy has immersed herself in nonprofit fundraising and development, chairing the children’s annual preschool fundraiser from 2010 to 2012 and moving on to chair the VMS Gala in 2016 and 2017.
 She has two children at Vail Mountain School.